clyan/translate-webpack-plugin/README.md

 English | [简体中文](./README.zh-CN.md)

 ## Introduction

-This plug-in was born in the scenario of converting simplified Chinese to traditional Chinese, and other scenarios have not been tested，In theory, you only need to write the regularity of the corresponding language, you can convert it into any other language
+This plug-in was born in the scenario of converting simplified Chinese to traditional Chinese, and other scenarios have not been tested，In theory, you only need to write the regularity of the corresponding language, you can convert it into any other language.

 ## Pre-Wrok